-If you’re a fan of hopping on your bike and pedaling until you just can’t pedal any more, you’re in luck.
-Because Boston is no slouch when it comes to indoor cycling studios.
+If you’re a fan of hopping on your bike and pedaling until you just can’t pedal any more, you’re in luck — Boston is no slouch when it comes to indoor cycling studios.

-Music can take an ordinary workout and make it FIRE.
-With studios Downtown on Federal Street and outside the city in Wellesley, B/SPOKE has its hand on the dial, cranking the tunes while you spin the pedals.
+Music can take an ordinary workout and take it to the next level.
+With studios downtown on Federal St. and outside the city in Wellesley, B/SPOKE has its hand on the dial, cranking the tunes while you spin the pedals.
 The spot-on playlists designed by each instructor bring out the inner athlete in every rider.
 This allows you to cycle harder and faster, making you stronger with each rotation.
 Arm weights, a little dancing on the bike, and some steep, heavy climbs hurt oh-so-good.

-SoulCycle hasn’t been on the Boston studio cycling scene for that long, but it’s taken the city by storm with sweaty, heart-pumping workouts.
-It all started at SoulCycle in Chestnut Hill and has rapidly expanded to include studios in the Back Bay, Seaport, Beacon Hill, and Dedham.
-SoulCycle’s emphasis on the mind and the spirit encourages riders to understand the connection between what they do on the bike, and their life outside of the studio.
+SoulCycle is almost synonymous with boutique cycling these days.
+Boston’s experience started with a SoulCycle in Chestnut Hill and has rapidly expanded to include studios in the Back Bay, Seaport, Beacon Hill, and Dedham.
+SoulCycle’s emphasis on the mind and the spirit encourages riders to understand the connection between what they do on the bike, plus their life outside of the studio.

 Unique to other studios in Boston, Flywheel uses numbers to push each rider.
 Each bike has a mini screen that tracks the amount of resistance, the RPM, and the power that the bike is producing.
 This real-time personal performance reporting is the real deal.
 And while Flywheel surely appeals to the inner competitor in all of us, if you’re not into the numbers, let your body do the talking as you kick it into a whole new gear.
 You’ll find Flywheel Sports Back Bay in the Belvedere Arcade of the Prudential Center.

-The instructors at Recycle Studio like to say that while their bikes are stationary, you’re still going places.
-To strength.
-To health.
-To betterment.
-Boston’s first and finest boutique spin studio has homes in both the South End and Back Bay.
+The instructors at Recycle Studio like to say that while their bikes are stationary, you’re still going places — to strength, to health, and to betterment.
+Boston’s first and arguably finest boutique cycling studio has a home in the South End.
 Back in the day, Recycle introduced Boston to sweaty spin classes with low lighting and loud music.
 And today, they’re still up to their old tricks… in the best way.
 Plus, with Recycle you never have to take a day off — the studio is open every day except the Fourth of July.

-Located at the end of Hanover Street, near the Waterfront, this studio is the first to ride into the North End.
+This studio at the end of Hanover St. near the Waterfront is the first to ride into the North End.
 Of course Ride has all the cycling essentials, like bikes and a full-body workout.
-But this studios cranks up the music and hits the climbs, sprints, jumps, tap backs, and push-ups extra hard, taking your ride to new heights.
-Bonus: There’s a smoothie and juice bar (courtesy of e.t.c. juicery) inside of the studio, so you can grab a refreshing beverage to refuel on your way out.
+But this studio cranks up the music and hits the climbs, sprints, jumps, tap backs, and push-ups extra hard, taking your ride to new heights.
+Bonus: there’s a smoothie and juice bar (courtesy of e.t.c. juicery) inside of the studio, so you can grab a refreshing beverage to refuel on your way out.

-If you want to ride at a studio where everybody knows your name, look no further than Charlestown Cycling Club, AKA ctown cycle.
+If you want to ride at a studio where everybody knows your name, look no further than Charlestown Cycling Club, aka ctown cycle.
 But don’t be fooled by the super-friendly atmosphere because the studio’s classes are no joke.
 Set to energetic music to really get your heart and legs pumping, each one is different, so you’ll never get bored.
-The best part?
-Your first class is completely free!

-Lots of indoor spin studios pride themselves on having the most motivating music, but Turnstyle takes this to a whole new level.
-Classes like Beyoncé vs. Jay-Z or the Best of Warped Tour will have you rocking hard as you push the pedals.
-And with four studios in the area — Back Bay, Kendall Square, South End, and Woburn — there are dozens of these super fun classes to choose from every day of the week.
+Lots of indoor cycling studios pride themselves on having the most motivating music, but Turnstyle takes this to a whole new level.
+Classes like Beyoncé vs. Jay-Z or Boy Bands vs. Girl Groups will have you rocking hard as you push the pedals.
+And with five studios in the area — Back Bay, Charlestown, Kendall Square, South End, and Woburn — there are dozens of these super fun classes to choose from every day of the week.